Lectio Divina: The Martyrdom of St. John the Baptist

 one God, for ever and ever.
 Amen.

 • Today we commemorate the martyrdom of Saint John the Baptist.
-The Gospel gives a description of how John the Baptist was killed, without a process, during a banquet, victim of the corruption and arrogance of Herod and of his court.
+The Gospel gives a description of how John the Baptist was killed, without due process, during a banquet, a victim of the corruption and arrogance of Herod and his court.

-• Mark 6, 17-20.
-The cause of the imprisonment and murdering of John.
-Herod was an employee of the Roman Empire, who commanded in Palestine since the year 63 before Christ.
+• Mark 6:17-20.
+The cause of the imprisonment and the beheading of John.
+Herod was an employee of the Roman Empire, who ruled in Palestine beginning in the year 63 BC.
 Caesar was the Emperor of Rome.
-He insisted above all, in an efficient administration which would provide revenue for the Empire and for him.
-The concern of Herod was his own promotion and his security.
-This is why he repressed any type of corruption.
-He liked to be called the benefactor of the people, but in reality he was a tyrant (cf. Lk 22, 25).
-Flavio Giuseppe, a writer of that time, informs that the reason for the imprisonment of John the Baptist was the fear that Herod had of a popular uprising or revolt.
-The denunciation of John the Baptist’s against the depraved morality of Herod (Mk 6, 18), was the drop which made the glass overflow, and John was imprisoned.
+He insisted above all in an efficient administration which would provide revenue for the Empire and for him.
+Herod’s concern was his own advancement and his security.
+This is why he suppressed any type of corruption.
+He liked to be called the benefactor of the people, but in reality he was a tyrant (cf. Lk 22:25).
+Flavius Josephus, a writer of that time, claims that the reason for the imprisonment of John the Baptist was the fear that Herod had of a popular uprising or revolt.
+John the Baptist’s denunciation of the depraved morality of Herod (Mk 6:18) was “the straw that broke the camel’s back,” and John was imprisoned.

-• Between lines, the Gospel today gives much information on the time in which Jesus lived and on the way in which the power was exercised on the part of the powerful of that time.
-Galilee, the land of Jesus, was governed by Herod Antipas, the son of King Herod, the Great, from the year 4 before Christ until the year 39 after Christ, 43 years!
-During the whole time of the life of Jesus on earth there was no change of Government in Galilee!
-Herod was absolute lord of everything, and did not render an account to anyone, he did as he pleased.
+• Between the lines, the Gospel today gives much information on the time in which Jesus lived and on the way in which power was exercised by the powerful of that time.
+Galilee, the land of Jesus, was governed by Herod Antipas, the son of King Herod, the Great, from the year 4 BC until the year 39 AD - 43 years!
+During the whole time of Jesus’ life on earth there was no change of government in Galilee!
+Herod was absolute lord of everything and did not render an account to anyone.
+He did as he pleased.
 In him there was arrogance, lack of ethics, absolute power, without any control on the part of the people!

 • Herod constructed a new capital, called Tiberiades.
-Seffori the ancient capital, was destroyed by the Romans in retaliation against the popular revolt.
+Seffori, the ancient capital, was destroyed by the Romans in retaliation for a popular revolt.
 This happened when Jesus was about seven years old.
-Tiberiade, the new capital, was inaugurated thirteen years later, when Jesus was approximately 20 years old.
+Tiberiades, the new capital, was inaugurated thirteen years later, when Jesus was approximately 20 years old.
 The capital was given that name in order to please Tiberius, the Emperor of Rome.
-Tiberiade was a strange place in Galilee.
-That was the place where the king, “the great of the court”, the officials, the important people of Galilee lived (Mc 6, 21).
-The landowners, the soldiers, the policemen lived there and also the judges, who, many times were insensitive, and indifferent (Lk 18, 1-4).
-The taxes and tributes and the products of the people were channelled there.
-It was there that Herod held his orgies of death (Mk 6, 21-29).
-The Gospel does not say the Jesus entered the city.
+Tiberiades was a strange place in Galilee.
+That was the place where the king, “the great of the court”, the officials, the important people of Galilee lived (Mk 6:21).
+The landowners, the soldiers, the policemen lived there and also the judges, who were often insensitive and indifferent (Lk 18:1-4).
+The taxes and tributes and the products of the people were channeled there.
+It was there that Herod held his orgies of death (Mk 6:21-29).
+The Gospel does not say that Jesus entered the city.

-During the 43 years of the government of Herod, a class of officials, faithful to the project of the king, was created: the Scribes, the merchants, the landowners, the tax collectors on the market, the tax collectors or publicans, the militia, policemen, judges, promoters, local heads.
-The majority of these persons lived in the capital and enjoyed the privileges which Herod offered, for example exemption from taxes.
+During the 43 years of the government of Herod, a class of officials, faithful to the plans of the king, was created: the scribes, the merchants, the landowners, the tax collectors on the market, the tax collectors or publicans, the militia, policemen, judges, promoters, local heads.
+The majority of these people lived in the capital and enjoyed the privileges which Herod offered, for example, exemption from taxes.
 Others lived in the villages.
-In every village or city there was a group of persons who supported the government.
-Several Scribes and Pharisees were bound to the system and to the politics of the Government.
-In the Gospels, the Pharisees appear together with the Herodians (Mk 3, 6; 8, 15; 12, 13), and this shows the existing alliance between the religious and the civil powers.
+In every village or city there was a group of people who supported the government.
+Several scribes and Pharisees were bound to the system and to the politics of the government.
+In the Gospels, the Pharisees appear together with the Herodians (Mk 3:6; 8:15; 12:13), and this shows the existing alliance between the religious and the civil powers.
 The life of the people in the villages of Galilee was very controlled, both by the government and by religion.
-Much courage was necessary to begin something new, as John and Jesus did!
-It was the same thing as to attract on oneself the anger of the privileged ones, both those of the religious power as those of the civil power, both at local and state levels.
+It took much courage to begin something new, as John and Jesus did!
+It was the same thing as attracting to oneself the anger of the privileged ones, both those of the religious power as those of the civil power, both at local and state levels.

 4) Personal questions

-• Do you know any persons who died victims of corruption and the dominion of the powerful?
+• Do you know any people who died as victims of corruption and the dominion of the powerful?
 And here, among us, in our community and in the Church, are there some victims of authoritarianism or of the excess of power?
 Give an example.

-• Superstition, corruption, cowardice marked the exercise of power of Herod.
+• Superstition, corruption, cowardice marked the exercise of Herod’s power.
 Compare this with the exercise of religious and civil power today, in the various levels both of society and of the Church.